-This form must be completed for each college you apply to and returned to the College Office in Room 120.
+Students must submit one Records Release Form per college to the College Office (electronically or in person).
 Please allow 15 school days for processing.
 See the back of this form for specific application procedures and deadlines.
-As a reminder, the Transcript Approval Form must be signed and turned into Central Guidance in order to release your transcript.

-Student Name: Date: College/University Name & Campus (if applicable): City/State: Major/Minor: Early Decision (ED) or ED II Early Action (EA) Restrictive Early Action (REA) Regular Decision (RD) Rolling Adm Deadline Deadline Deadline Deadline Student Checklist Application Type (Please check how you applied) Common Application SUNY Application CUNY Application College Specific Application I have completed the Common Application FERPA waiver: Yes No Common Application ED Agreement must be completed if applying Early Decision Yes No Standardized Tests (SAT/SAT Subject Tests/ACT): It is the student's responsibility to request that the testing agency send official scores to colleges/universities and the NCAA.
-It takes approximately 4-6 weeks for testing agencies to forward the scores.
+As a reminder, the Transcript Approval Form must be submitted via the College Office Google Classroom in order to release your transcript.
+Student Name:\ College/University Name & Campus (if applicable): City/State: City/State: Major/Minor: \ Early Decision (ED) or ED II Early Action (EA) Restrictive Early Action (REA) Regular Decision (RD) Rolling Admission \\\\\ Deadline \\\\\ Deadline \\\\\ Deadline \\\\\ Deadline \\\ Student Checklist Application Type (Please check how you applied) Common Application Coalition Application SUNY Application CUNY Application Institutional Application You must indicate how you've applied on your Naviance account.
+Please refer to the Colleges I'm Applying To page to update your account.
+Yes No I have indicated my application type on Naviance: I have completed the Common Application FERPA waiver (if applicable): Yes No ED Agreement must be completed if applying Early Decision Yes No I am eligible for a Fee Waiver and have indicated so on my college applications Yes Nο Standardized Tests (SAT/ACT): It is the student's responsibility to request his/her official scores directly from the testing agency for submittal to colleges/universities and the NCAA.
+It takes an average of 4-6 weeks for testing agencies to forward scores.
 Teacher Letters of Recommendation: Please see the Recommendation Letter Request Form for specific procedures.
 By signing below, I authorize Huntington High School to release my academic records.
 All letters of recommendation are confidential and not for review by students or parents.
-Should any course of study for 12 th grade change, for any reason, I understand that it is my responsibility to notify each college admissions office.
-The College Office will forward midyear report cards for all students who apply via the Common Application, and as requested, to non-Common Application colleges.
+Should any course of study for $12^{th}$ grade change, for any reason, it is my responsibility to notify each college admissions office.
+The College Office will forward quarter/midyear report cards as requested by the student and/or college.
+For student requests, a Quarter/Mid Year Report Release Form must be completed in order to have grades released.
 Final transcripts will be sent to the college of your choice following commencement.
-Student Signature Parent/Guardian Signature FOR OFFICE USE ONLY Date Received: Completed: Transcript Profile LOR SSR ED Agreement FW CA/NACAC
+Student Signature Parent/Guardian Signature FOR OFFICE USE ONLY Date Received: Date Submitted: Transcript Profile LOR SSR ED Agreement FW CA/NACAC/SUNY/ Completed: CUNY College Office Notes: \\\\\ 60

-Huntington High School College Application Procedures
+Huntington High School College Application Procedures 2022-2023

-The Huntington High School College Office submits all college application related materials electronically through the Naviance/Family Connection Program.
+The Huntington High School College Office submits all college application related materials electronically through Naviance.
 This includes transcripts, teacher recommendations, teacher evaluation forms, counselor recommendations, secondary school reports and other relevant supplemental college application documents.
-The Naviance/Family Connection program works with all Common Application and many non-Common Application colleges.
+Therefore, all colleges to which you are applying must be listed on your Naviance account and the correct application type (ED, EA, REA, RD, Rolling) must be indicated.
+Naviance works with the Common Application, the Coalition Application and many institutional applications.